DOCK-PI3/ESTACION-PRO/INSTALL-DEV.md

 </ruleList>
 ```

 `file` - This rule is available on Linux and Windows and has a mandatory _extension_ tag which controls the file extension to match when looking for files to import.
 This extension is case-sensitive in Linux and case-insensitive in Windows.
 There's also a _directory_ tag with a mandatory _recursive_ attribute.
 You can add multiple _directory_ tags to look for files at various locations.
-It's also possible to use the `%ESPATH%` variable for this tag to look for files relative to the ES-DE binary directory.
+It's also possible to use the `%ESPATH%` variable for the directory tag to look for files relative to the ES-DE binary directory.
 The tilde symbol `~` is supported as well and will expand to the user home directory.
-Be aware that if ES-DE has been started with the --home command line option, the home directory is considered to be whatever path was passed as an argument to that option.
-The same is true if using a portable.txt file.
+Note that this will always expand to the operating system home directory, even if the --home command line option has been used, or if a portable.txt file is present.

 Here's an example: